lebadac/CaseStudy/README.md

-# Case Study: Image Interpolation
+# Case Study: Image Resizing Using Interpolation and AI Fill

-This project provides tools for resizing and evaluating images using various OpenCV interpolation methods.
+This project provides tools for resizing and evaluating images using OpenCV interpolation methods and AI fill method.

 ## Prerequisites